Internal Media Storage

 widget: image

-media_folder: /static/uploads/thumbnails
+media_folder: /public/uploads/thumbnails

 public_folder: /uploads/thumbnails[[fields]]